auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * ``\<newline>`` - represents a line continuation sequence; both the backslash and the newline will be removed.

-Regular Expression is very powerful but also complex.
-Please consult the GNU RegEx manual for details.
+Regular expression is very powerful but also complex.
+Please consult the POSIX or PCRE2 regular expression manuals for details.

 MapTo Syntax